filakhtov/gentoo-use-docs/media-video/mpv.md

 Pass the `--enable-libass` and `--enable-libass-osd` options to the waf build script.
 Use the `libass` library to provide an ability to read and display SSA (SubStation Alpha) and ASS (Advanced SSA) subtitles.
 Enable the pseudo-GUI mode that also uses the `libass` to provide OSC (on-screen controls) that allows to perform simple operations, such as play, pause, switching tracks, controlling volume, entering and leaving full-screen mode, etc.

 This flag should be enabled if there is a need to read and render subtitles, or support for graphical user interface controls.

-### libav
-This flag allows to use the `libav` library ([media-video/libav](../media-video/libav.md)) instead of the FFmpeg one ([media-video/ffmpeg](../media-video/ffmpeg.md)) to perform video and audio encoding or decoding, muxing or demuxing, etc.

-The flag should only be toggled system-wide, as both of these libraries can't be installed at the same time.

 ### libcaca
 Pass the `--enable-caca` option to the waf build script.
 Build and install the `caca` video output driver, that uses the `libcaca` library to render video frames as a color ASCII art and can display them on a text console.